GEOS-ESM/GEOSldas/README.md

 ```
 from a head node.
 Doing so will checkout all the external repositories of the model and build it.
 When done, the resulting model build will be found in `build/` and the installation will be found in `install/`, with setup scripts like `ldas_setup` in `install/bin`.

-To obtain a build that is suitable for debugging, you can run `parallel_build.csh -debug`, which will build in `build-Debug/` and install in `install-Debug/`.
+To obtain a build that is suitable for debugging, use `parallel_build.csh -debug`, which will build in `build-Debug/` and install in `install-Debug/`.
+There is also an option for aggressive  optimization.
+For details, see [GEOSldas Wiki](https://github.com/GEOS-ESM/GEOSldas/wiki).

 See below for how to build the model in multiple steps.